A Peek Behind the Curtain: the Texas Attorney Grievance Process in a Nutshell

 If CDC upgrades the grievance to a Complaint, the Respondent attorney has the right to appeal the classification decision to BODA.
 BODA will examine the grievance and determine whether it was properly upgraded to Complaint status.
 If BODA determines the grievance should not have been upgraded, it will reverse the classification decision and the case will be dismissed.
 If BODA affirms the classification decision, the grievance will go back into the investigation process.

-Common reasons why a grievance might be dismissed at classification are:
+Common reasons a grievance might be dismissed at classification are:

 • The grievance alleges something other than professional misconduct or a disability.
 E.g., it complains about the outcome of a case or that the attorney was “rude.”